rise8-us/delivery-playbooks/docs/content/practices/assumption-risk-management.md

 ### Facilitate a recurring conversation

 Assumption and risk management starts with a facilitated conversation that focuses on generating concerns that may cause us to not meet our goals, or not achieve desirable outcomes in production with our customers.
-Whether you're using sticky notes, or a digital whiteboarding solution, we recommend checking out our [Assumptions Workshop Play](https://delivery-playbooks.rise8.us/content/plays/design/assumptions-workshop/) for a detailed guide on how to facilitate this conversation.
+Whether you're using sticky notes, or a digital whiteboarding solution, we recommend checking out our [Assumptions/Risks Workshop Play](https://delivery-playbooks.rise8.us/content/plays/design/assumptions-workshop/) for a detailed guide on how to facilitate this conversation.
 Running this formal exercise should happen as often as the team makes strategic prioritization decisions, because managing risk is a critical component of establishing and managing strategy.

 ### Assumptions and risk tracking

 Wehther you're completeing formal exercises as part of contract kick-off, starting a new project, synthesizing research insights, or simply recognizing new risks on a day-to-day basis, it's important that delivery teams make risks and assumptions visibile with Tracker, so that we can prioritize and strategize how we will manage them.
-At Rise8 we recommend teams create their own copy of our [Assumptions/Risks Tracker Template](https://docs.google.com/spreadsheets/d/17Z4Trp6_ByVgQ8kF2BgjX_fLE-pLLLSa9XmYPa0ewJ0/edit?gid=0#gid=0).
+At Rise8 we recommend teams create their own copy of our [Assumptions/Risks Tracker](https://docs.google.com/spreadsheets/d/17Z4Trp6_ByVgQ8kF2BgjX_fLE-pLLLSa9XmYPa0ewJ0/edit?gid=0#gid=0) template.
 This provides a consistent and flexible way to manage and prioritize both assumptions and risks that could impact our success.
 Elite delivery teams report risks and blockers that remain open, week-over-week, until they are either mitigated or otherwise closed out.

 #### Risk statement format expectations